juicedata/juicefs/docs/en/security/encrypt.md

 ### Connect to database via TLS/SSL

-For [all the supported metadata engines](../reference/how_to_setup_metadata_engine.md), as long as the database supports encryption and has been configured with encryption such as TLS/SSL, JuiceFS can connect the database through its encrytped channel.
-For instance, a Redis database configured with TLS can use `rediss://` for connection.
+For [all the supported metadata engines](../reference/how_to_setup_metadata_engine.md), as long as the database supports encryption and has been configured with encryption such as TLS/SSL, JuiceFS can connect to the database through its encrytped channel.
+For instance, a Redis database configured with TLS can use `redis://` for connecting.

 ```shell
 juicefs format --storage s3